 USCIS Guide to Naturalization - U.S. Citizenship and Immigration Services (USCIS) created this Guide to provide better and more consistent information to people interested in naturalization.

 USCIS Citizenship Public Education and Awareness Initiative - USCIS strives to promote awareness of the rights, responsibilities, and importance of obtaining U.S. citizenship, and the free naturalization preparation resources available to LPRs and immigrant-serving organization

 The New Americans Campaign

-We are proud to be part of The New Americans Campaign , an unprecedented national effort that is paving a better path to citizenship and helping legal residents achieve their dream of becoming American citizens.
-We are a nonpartisan network of community leaders and foundations, launching a campaign to modernize the system of naturalization assistance and to help more legal permanent immigrants become U.S. citizens.
+CLINIC is proud to be part of The New Americans Campaign , an unprecedented national effort that is paving a better path to citizenship and helping legal residents achieve their dream of becoming American citizens.
+The NAC is a nonpartisan network of community leaders and foundations, launching a campaign to modernize the system of naturalization assistance and to help more legal permanent immigrants become U.S. citizens.

 Because when new Americans gain the rights, freedoms and responsibilities of citizenship, they also contribute more fully to the vitality of our communities and our democracy as a whole.